iai-group/UserSimConvRec/README.md

 ```

 ## Contact
-If you have any questions, please contact Shuo Zhang at imsure318@gmail.com.
+If you have any questions, please contact Shuo Zhang at imsure318@gmail.com or Krisztian Balog at krisztian.balog@uis.no.